DPhil in Sustainable Urban Development FAQs

 How is the DPhil structured?

 Students admitted to this degree will conduct their own research under the guidance of a University supervisor, who will advise on all aspects of training, development and academic progress.
-Students are typically required to attend a minimum of 30 days of university-based work each year for the duration of their studies.
-The supervision and training opportunities are all delivered online during the COVID-19 pandemic and will return to a face-to-face format as soon as possible.
+Students are required to attend a minimum of 30 days of university-based work each year for the duration of their studies.
+The supervision and training opportunities are largely delivered in hybrid format, offering both in-person and online attendance but in-person attendance for supervision, milestone assessments, presentations, seminars and networking sessions etc are highly recommended.
+Those students who engage significantly with the programme, their peers and the research community are more likely to complete successfully.

 Can I take the DPhil full-time?